Helpful Grant Writing and Submission Tips

 Click here to download outline information and tips: Outline Information and Tips

-Trinity will pursue seven initiatives with its grants in 2020.
+Trinity will pursue five initiatives with its grants in 2021.
 These topics were determined from discussions with community health leaders, community roundtable discussions with area service providers, Trinity board deliberation, and review of studies done on the health needs of our region.
-These initiatives may change or remain constant year to year, but these seven (7) initiatives will guide our efforts for 2020.
-This year Trinity will seek proposals for the 2020 Health Initiatives in both a Small Grants Division (non-profit organizations with less than $1.5 million in annual revenue) and Large Grants Division.
+These initiatives may change or remain constant year to year, but these five (5) initiatives will guide our efforts for 2021.
+This year Trinity will seek proposals for the 2021 Health Initiatives in both a Small Grants Division (nonprofit organizations with less than $1.5 million in annual revenue) and Large Grants Division.
 The Small Grants Division Phase I “Planning Grant” proposals will be for a maximum of $5,000 and will be eligible to compete for a Phase II “Implementation Grant” of up to $50,000.
 The Large Grants Division Phase I “Planning Grant” proposals will be for a maximum of $15,000 and will be eligible to compete for a Phase II “Implementation Grant” of up to $150,000.

 To download Initiative and Phase I Proposal Details click here.